Sole Fetish

 Clinical lineage

-The clinical word partialism — an erotic focus on a specific, non-genital body part — entered the diagnostic vocabulary across the twentieth century.
-Under the DSM-5/DSM-5-TR it is treated within fetishistic disorder (a reclassification from the separate listing it held in DSM-IV) and warrants a diagnosis only when it causes significant distress, impairment, or harm; otherwise it is regarded as an ordinary variation of sexual interest.
+The clinical word partialism, an erotic focus on a specific non-genital body part, entered the diagnostic vocabulary across the twentieth century.
+Under the DSM-5-TR it is treated within fetishistic disorder (a reclassification from the separate listing it held in DSM-IV) and warrants a diagnosis only when it causes significant distress, impairment, or harm; otherwise it is regarded as an ordinary variation of sexual interest.
 The sole-specific form has no separate coinage or dated nosological entry; the literature treats it simply as one focus within podophilia.

 The cortical-adjacency hypothesis

-A frequently cited neurological idea, popularised by neuroscientist V. S. Ramachandran in Phantoms in the Brain (1998), observes that on the brain's sensory homunculus the cortical map for the foot lies immediately adjacent to the map for the genitals, and speculates that cross-wiring between these regions could help explain why the foot so often acquires an erotic charge.
-The hypothesis remains unproven: a later imaging and body-mapping survey found feet rated low in erogenous intensity and little clustering between adjacent sites, undercutting a simple homuncular account.
+One frequently cited neurological idea, popularised by neuroscientist V. S. Ramachandran in Phantoms in the Brain (1998), observes that on the brain's sensory homunculus the cortical map for the foot lies immediately next to the map for the genitals, and speculates that cross-activation between these regions could help explain why the foot so often acquires an erotic charge.
+Ramachandran drew the idea partly from patients who reported orgasmic sensation referred into a phantom foot after amputation.
+The hypothesis remains unproven: a later body-mapping survey rated feet low in erogenous intensity and found little clustering between adjacent sites, undercutting a simple homuncular account.
 It is best read as a suggestive but contested mechanism, not established fact.

 Cultural evolution